 Estrogen receptors exist in the cell's nucleus, together with DNA molecules.

-After attachment to estrogen response elements in DNA, this estrogen-receptor complex binds to coactivator proteins and more nearby genes become active.
+After attachment to estrogen response elements in DNA, this estrogen-receptor complex binds to coactivator proteins, which then activates genes nearby.
 The active genes produce molecules of messenger ribonucleic acid (RNA), which guide the synthesis of specific proteins.
 These proteins can then influence cell behavior in different ways, depending on the cell type involved.6

 Where does estrogen come from?

 The ovaries are the prime location for estrogen production.
-The estrogens are released from the ovary follicles and also secreted by the corpus luteum (the temporary endocrine structure involved in ovulation and early pregnancy) following the release of an egg from the follicle and the placenta.
+The estrogens are released from the ovarian follicles and are also secreted by the corpus luteum (the temporary endocrine structure involved in ovulation and early pregnancy) following the release of an egg from the follicle and the placenta.

 Follicle-stimulating hormone (FSH) causes estrogen release and in return estrogen inhibits FSH.
 The pituitary gland produces FSH in the brain.

-Key controls of the hormones and the interactions they have with each other:
+Key functions of these hormones and their interactions with each other are listed below: